Minster Building, London

 Acoustic Plaster

-Over 600m2 of the Armourcoat Acoustic Seamless Plaster system applied to the ceilings.
-Designed to optimize the acoustics of interior spaces, the Armourcoat Acoustic Seamless Plaster system offers a clean and smooth mineral surface that can be applied seamlessly over large expanses to both flat and curved surfaces.
-Comprising of a special mineral wool composite panel that is bonded onto the substrate and finished with a seamless layer, the system offers an elegant marble based plaster finish while allowing sound energy to pass through the surface.
-The zero VOC system, which consists of 80% recycled material, achieves class ‘0’ fire rating and a class ‘A’ Noise Reduction Coefficient rating.
+Over 600m² of Acoustic Seamless Plaster system has been skilfully applied to the ceilings, enhancing both the acoustics and aesthetic of the space.
+This advanced system optimizes interior acoustics by offering a clean, smooth mineral surface that seamlessly covers large areas, including both flat and curved surfaces.
+It incorporates a special mineral wool composite panel bonded to the substrate, finished with a seamless, marble-based plaster layer that permits sound energy to pass through.
+Composed of 80% recycled materials, the zero-VOC system boasts a Class ‘0’ fire rating and a Class ‘A’ Noise Reduction Coefficient rating, ensuring both safety and superior sound performance.

 This website uses cookies